-Prospect Training Services provides good-quality training for young mothers and for adults who are ready for employment.
-The flexible training is designed to meet individual needs and it achieves good employment results.
+Prospect Training Services provides good training for young mothers and for adults who are ready for employment.
+The flexible training is designed to meet individual needs and achieves good employment results.
 Training is well planned and effective.
-Prospect Training Services ensures equality of opportunity for all its trainees and provides effective trainee support.
-Management of training is good and there is a comprehensive system for tracking trainees' progress.
-The quality assurance systems relate mainly to contract compliance.
-There are no effective measures to evaluate and improve the quality of the training provided by Prospect Training Services or its subcontractors.
+Prospect Training Services ensures equality of opportunity for trainees and provides effective trainee support.
+Management of training is good and there is a comprehensive system for monitoring trainees' progress.
+At the time of the original inspection, the quality assurance systems related mainly to contract compliance.
+There were no effective measures to evaluate and improve the quality of the training provided by the organisation or its subcontractors.
+These weaknesses have been resolved.
+Prospect Training Services now has effective quality assurance procedures which are fully understood by all staff, but the procedures are not integrated within a cycle of quality assurance.